Support matrix for Azure Update Manager

-Linux: If you include a specific third party software repository in the Linux package manager repository location, it's scanned when it performs software update operations.
-The package won't be available for assessment and installation if you remove it.
+Linux: If you include a specific third-party software repository in the Linux package manager repository location, it's scanned when it performs software update operations.
+The package isn't available for assessment and installation if you remove it.

-Update Manager does not support managing the Microsoft Configuration Manager client.
+Update Manager doesn't support managing the Configuration Manager client.

-Update Manager will scale to all regions for both Azure VMs and Azure Arc-enabled servers.
-Listed below are the Azure public cloud where you can use Update Manager.
+Update Manager scales to all regions for both Azure VMs and Azure Arc-enabled servers.
+The following table lists the Azure public cloud where you can use Update Manager.

 Azure Update Manager is available in all Azure public regions where compute virtual machines are available.

 All operating systems are assumed to be x64.
 For this reason, x86 isn't supported for any operating system.
 Update Manager doesn't support CIS-hardened images.